 However, sassafras is now banned as a commercial flavoring ingredient in the USA and Canada, since it contains Safrole which is a potential carcinogenic.

-Therefore, always exercise moderation, caution, and common sense when sassafras is called for in homemade root beer recipes from earlier days.
+Therefore, always exercise moderation, caution, and common sense when sassafras is called for in old fashioned root beer recipes from earlier times.
 Some brewers now substitute a safrole-free sassafras extract or wintergreen.

 The early settlers made a "small beer" that they fermented using yeast and molasses and flavored with whatever edible herbs, barks, and roots they could find locally.

-These homemade brews evolved into the familiar soft drinks now known as root beer, sarsaparilla, birch beer, and ginger beer.
+These homemade brews evolved into the familiar soft drinks that have now become known as root beer, sarsaparilla, birch beer, and ginger beer.
 The rich, sparkling flavors of these refreshing non alcoholic beers are still popular today.

 Learning how to make root beer is a real achievement, and it's so very easy once you know how.
-Simply follow the homemade root beer recipes, adjusting the ingredient quantities when needed, and don't be afraid to experiment.
+Simply follow the old fashioned root beer recipes, adjusting the ingredient quantities when needed, and don't be afraid to experiment.

 Experimenting is a necessary part of home brewing.
 Soon, with patience and a bit of practice, you will become an accomplished root beer maker.

-By the way, Grandma was blessed with pure water from her well, but if you live in the city, the use of filtered water might produce better tasting root beers.
+By the way, Grandma was blessed with pure water from her well, but if you live in the city, the use of distilled water will produce better tasting root beers.
 The purer the water, the better the beverage!